kurtlamm/SyncSix/README.md

 STL Files: You may need to adjust the horisontal expansion setting on your 3D prnter to get a proper fit.
 Recomended is -0.1mm.

-If you are trying to use a SyncSix controller in a unique way for which special code needs to be developed, please reach out at syncsixcontrollers@gmail.com
+If you are trying to use a SyncSix controller in a unique way for which special code needs to be developed, please reach out at syncsixcontrollers@gmail.com or message us on Facebook (https://www.facebook.com/SyncSixControllers/)
 I will be happy to discuss and help out in developing special code to continue increasing the versilitity of SyncSix controllers!